 WHAT WE DO

-The Travel Industry Mentor Experience (TIME) is a not-for-profit company established in 2009 to help ambitious, aspiring leaders of the Travel Tourism Hospitality and Aviation industry accelerate their careers through mentoring.
+The Travel Industry Mentor Experience (TIME) is a not-for-profit company established in 2009 to help ambitious, aspiring leaders of the Travel Tourism Hospitality, Cruise and Aviation industry accelerate their careers through mentoring.

 The program operates within a structured mentoring and peer collaboration framework to deliver agreed outcomes for each participant.